mahikosan/mahikosan/README.md

 - Test Driven Development (TDD) Unit Testing
 - Agile / Scrum

+  Feel free to message and connect with me about anything!

+  # Hobbies / Interests / Other

 <!---
 mahikosan/mahikosan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.